cce2955/webminator/README.md

 # I present to you, the WEBMINATOR
 I present to you my latest and greatest invention: the Webminator!
-With this, I will compress all of the Tri-State Area's short video clips to an unbelievably teensy-weensy size! but no really, This script is designed to compress short video clips (around 1 minute or less) to a target size of 1.9MB or under.
+With this, I will compress all of the Tri-State Area's short video clips to an unbelievably teensy-weensy size!
+But no really, This script is designed to compress short video clips (around 1 minute or less) to a target size of 1.9MB or under.
 It's primary purpose is to make submitting webms to SuperCombo Wiki much easier.

 # Prerequisites
 Ensure you have ffmpeg installed on your system.
 If not, download and install it from [here](https://ffmpeg.org/download.html).
 Remember to add it to your system's PATH so the script can access it.